 Bipolar disorder treatment

-Previously known as manic depression, bipolar disorder is a psychiatric diagnosis describing a variety of mood disorders.
-The disorder is characterised by mood swings, ranging from excessive energetic highs to depressive and extreme lows, with episodes both high and low lasting from several weeks to several months.
+Previously known as 'manic depression', bipolar disorder is a psychiatric diagnosis describing a variety of mood disorders.
+The disorder is characterised by mood swings, ranging from excessive energetic highs to depressive and extreme lows, with episodes lasting from several weeks to several months.

 Priory has been helping to treat bipolar disorder for many years.
 We recognise that each individual’s situation is different, which is why we ensure that everyone has a unique treatment plan tailored to their needs, available at your nearest hospital or wellbeing centre as part of our nationwide network of specialist mental health treatment locations.